 Equipment appraisals for estate and probate

-For an estate or probate, business machinery and equipment is valued by an independent, USPAP-compliant appraisal at fair market value as of a specific date, usually the date of death or an alternate valuation date, so the figure holds up for the executor, the IRS and the court.
-Equipment in a closely held business, a shop, practice, farm or plant, often needs its own appraisal to support tax filings, an equitable division among heirs, or a sale.
-The effective date and the appraiser's independence are what make the number defensible.
+For an estate or probate, business machinery and equipment is valued at fair market value as of a fixed date, usually the date of death or the alternate valuation date, by an appraiser with no stake in the estate.
+Lukes & Lukes is an independent Machinery & Equipment (M&E) appraisal firm; every report is USPAP-compliant, prepared by a NEBB-certified Machinery & Equipment Appraiser (CMEA), and documented so the executor, the heirs, the IRS and the court can rely on the figure.
+Equipment in a shop, practice, farm or plant often needs this appraisal on its own, to support the tax filing, an equitable division among heirs, or a sale.

 Why estate equipment gets appraised